 I appreciate their commitment to theme, even in subtle menu items.
 We began with mini venison pie, beef ragout & saffron arancini and cheese soufflé.
 The starters are a nod to the lyrics of “Be Our Guest”:

 Pie and pudding, on flambé

 A culinary cabaret

-A few other stand out dishes included the chocolate clock tart, adorned with Cogsworth’s face, spiced snowball macarons and of course, the grey stuff.
-Served in a tiny Chip teacup with a note that says “Try the grey stuff, it’s delicious” and we may have been the only ones in the restaurant that couldn’t help but follow up with a “Don’t believe me?
+A few other stand out dishes included the chocolate clock tart, adorned with Cogsworth’s face.
+I loved the spiced snowball macarons and of course, the grey stuff.
+It’s served in a tiny Chip teacup with a note that says “Try the grey stuff, it’s delicious.”
+We may have been the only ones in the restaurant that couldn’t help but follow up with a “Don’t believe me?
 Ask the dishes!”

 When “you shout, ‘enough I’m done!'” take your speculoos Belle dress decorated with marzipan to enjoy later.

 I love a good Disney themed afternoon tea.
 London hasn’t tired of them yet… so next, I visited the Genie!

 Genie’s Cave Tea at Cutter & Squidge This tea is no longer offered.
 Check out The Potion Room instead!

 £29.50 per person, £34.50 per person with one glass of bubbly, £55 per person endless bubbly including prosecco and bellinis